 🏆 The Freedom of Expression Award

 Since 2005, the Jewish Film Institute and San Francisco Jewish Film Festival have presented an artist with the Freedom of Expression Award to honor the unfettered imagination, which is a cornerstone of a free, just and open society.
-In 2023, the Freedom of Expression recipient was Lisa Edelstein, the actor and activist known for her work on House and Girlfriend’s Guide to Divorce.
-Previous honorees include Sergei Loznitsa, Kirk Douglas, Liz Garbus, Lee Grant, Agnieszka Holland, and Norman Lear.
+In 2025, the Freedom of Expression recipient was multi-hyphenate Daveed Diggs, known for his versatile work across film, television, music, and stage.
+Previous honorees include Julie Cohen, Lisa Edelstein, Sergei Loznitsa, Kirk Douglas, Liz Garbus, Lee Grant, Agnieszka Holland, and Norman Lear.

 ☑️ PREMIERE STATUS